-Roof rats prefer to locate in clusters in arial areas or in the upper regions of structures.
+Roof rats prefer to locate in clusters in aerial areas or in the upper regions of structures.
 When found indoors, roof rats tend to follow the same route or pathway between their harborage and food and/or water sources.
 Runways along vertical surfaces will usually include dark rub or swing marks on the vertical surface where their fur makes contact.
 Their runways will be free of debris, and outdoors, the grass will be worn away to the bare soil.

 Like the house mouse and Norway rat, signs of roof rat infestation include gnaw marks, dropping, tracks/footprints, rub marks, burrows, runways and damaged goods.
 You need to identify the rodent threat in your home or building and create an effective program to control entry points in order to reduce rodent populations.

 These are just a few of the common rat threats that can be problematic within your home or business.
 Walker Pest Management can inspect and identify any rodent threat in your home, business, or other structure.
 We have the experience to create an effective program to control entry points that will reduce rodent populations.
 We will identify and help you secure openings and utilize multi-catch traps and other stations to control any interior rodent issues your business or home may already have.
-Our rodent exclusion program seals out rodents and keeps them from returning.
+Our rodent exclusion program seals out mice, rats, and other rodents and keeps them from returning.